mpiraux/draft-piraux-quic-plugins/draft-piraux-quic-plugins.md

 --- abstract

-By combining functions from the transport and security layers, QUIC brings new possibilities to application and protocol designers.
-In this document, we leverage these possibilities and propose a solution to dynamically extend QUIC implementations.
-Our solution relies on QUIC Plugins that allow tuning or extending the QUIC protocol on a per-connection basis.
+The extensibility of Internet protocols is a key factor to their success.
+Yet, their implementations are often not designed with agility in mind.
+In this document, we leverage the features of the QUIC protocol and propose a solution to dynamically extend QUIC implementations.
+Our solution relies on QUIC Plugins that allow tuning and extending the QUIC protocol on a per-connection basis.
 These platform-independent plugins are executed inside a sandboxed environment which can be included in QUIC implementations.
 We describe how such plugins can be used in different use cases.

 This document is a straw-man proposal.
 It aims at sparking discussions on the proposed approach.